dondealban/learning-stm/README.md

 I copied the dataset into this repository for easier replication.
 The original links to the example datasets can be found in the vignette and in the R script.

 ## An `stm` Workflow Example
 I implemented the following workflow for generating structural topic models in R software.
-Note that this workflow follows a general outline so I can explore most of the `stm` functions and see how to implement them.
+Note that this workflow follows the steps outlined in the vignette so I can explore most of the `stm` functions and see how to implement them.
 Users can modify this to suit their objectives.

 ### A. Ingest